TerrainBento/terrainbento/README.md

 cd terrainbento
-conda env create -f environment-dev.yml conda activate terrainbento-dev python setup.py install
+conda env create -f environment-dev.yml conda activate terrainbento-dev pip install .
 ```

 #### A note to developers

-If you plan to develop with terrainbento, please fork terrainbento, clone the forked repository, and replace `python setup.py install` with `python setup.py develop`.
+If you plan to develop with terrainbento, please fork terrainbento, clone the forked repository, and create an editable install with `pip install -e .`.
 If you have any questions, please contact us by making an Issue.

 ## How to cite